Telefonica/opengateway-developers-website/catalog/simswap/samplecode_simswap.md

 #### Getting the access token from the callback endpoint at the backend

 Samples represent how to publish the callback URL in Python or Node.js, so the code from the Auth Code Flow can be received.
-The same can be achieved in any other language with capabilities to run an HTTP server and listen for the redirect from the authentication flow:
+The same can be achieved in any other language with capabilities to run an HTTP server and listen for the redirect from the authorization flow:

 ```python Sample SDK for Python
 from flask import Flask, request, jsonify